qsliu2017/gitlab-runner/docs/install/kubernetes.md

 Helm Chart version 1.0.
 We recommend migrating away from them as soon as possible.
 These fields are marked with a `DEPRECATED:` comment above them.

-All the configuration options supported by the Kubernetes executor are listed in [the Kubernetes executor docs](../executors/kubernetes.md#the-available-configtoml-settings).
+All the configuration options supported by the executor for Kubernetes are listed in [the documentation](../executors/kubernetes.md#the-available-configtoml-settings).
 For many of the fields, the old name in `values.yaml` is the same as [the keyword](../executors/kubernetes.md#the-available-configtoml-settings).
 For some, you must rename them.
 For example, if you are using `helpers` to set CPU limits: